amarini/GlobalCorrelator/toy_phi_regionizer/README.md

 ### HGCal regionizer

 An implementation of the HGCal regionizer up to the mux stage is also provided.
 This assumes 3 phi sectors, sending 4 objects / sector / clock cycle (as expected for 4 fibers / sector with 16G links and 128b objects).
-The "nomerge" and full merge mode are both implemented, in HLS and VHDL.
+The "nomerge" and full merge mode are both implemented, in HLS and VHDL (for the HLS, the synthesis is done in slices, as per the tracker regionizer).